Business Management Software for Tradespeople

 Execution:

-Usage of Breakthrough Academy programs and applications
+• Usage of the client’s programs and applications

-Any pain points related to employee hiring, onboarding, management, training, and retention of employees
+• Any pain points related to employee hiring, onboarding, management, training, and retention of employees

-Reactions to pre-identified concepts aimed at addressing these pain points.
+• Reactions to pre-identified concepts aimed at addressing these pain points.

 Challenges: